alexa/alexa-skills-kit-sdk-for-nodejs/docs/en/Host-Skill-As-Webservice.rst

 The web service must meet certain requirements to handle requests sent by Alexa and adhere to the Alexa Skills Kit interface standards.
 For more information, see
-`Host a Custom Skill as a Web Service <https://developer.amazon.com/docs/custom-skills/host-a-custom-skill-as-a-web-service.html>`__ in the Alexa Skills Kit technical documentation.
+`Alexa Skills Kit technical documentation <https://developer.amazon.com/docs/custom-skills/host-a-custom-skill-as-a-web-service.html>`__.

 ASK SDK Express Adapter
 ---------------------------